Relintai/pandemonium_engine_docs/03_usage/18_editor/03_default_key_mapping.md

 # Default editor shortcuts

 Many of Pandemonium Editor functions can be executed with keyboard shortcuts.
 This page lists functions which have associated shortcuts by default, but many others are available for customization in editor settings as well.
-To change keys associated with these and other actions navigate to `Editor -> Editor Settings -> Shortcuts`.
+To change keys associated with these and other actions navigate to `Editor -&gt; Editor Settings -&gt; Shortcuts`.

 While some actions are universal, a lot of shortcuts are specific to individual tools.
 For this reason it is possible for some key combinations to be assigned to more than one function.
 The correct action will be performed depending on the context.

-Note:
- While Windows and Linux builds of the editor share most of the default settings,
-          some shortcuts may differ for macOS version.
+Note: While Windows and Linux builds of the editor share most of the default settings, some shortcuts may differ for macOS version.
 This is done for better integration of the editor into macOS ecosystem.
 Users fluent with standard shortcuts on that OS should find Pandemonium Editor's default key mapping intuitive.

 ## General Editor Actions